 This works well when you have a blog, podcast, or vlog.
 You can share the link with your subscribers, and if they feel compelled to buy the product based on your recommendations, you’ll earn a small commission.

-The amount you can earn varies by product and company, as well as with the size of your audience.
+The amount you earn varies by product and company, as well as the size of your audience.
 Of course, the larger the audience, the more you’ll potentially make.

 5. Become a Social Media Influencer

 Thousands of doctors are influencers on major social media platforms.
 If you become a social media influencer, you share value-added information that subscribers can use.

 For example, a migraine doctor may share tips on managing migraines or ways to improve your overall health to prevent them, and a sports medicine doctor may talk about different stretches to prevent orthopedic injuries.